Mollusks: Profile and Information

 Molluscicide

 Luckily, these snails and land slugs are easily detectable by the silvery trails of dried mucus they leave behind by their foot.
-When farmers and gardeners spot the telltale signs and damages left behind by the molluscs (snail and slug), they know it is time to turn to a molluscicide for assistance.
+When farmers and gardeners spot the telltale signs and damages left behind by the mollusks (snail and slug), they know it is time to turn to a molluscicide for assistance.

-How does Molluscicide work?
+How Does Molluscicide Work?

-A molluscicide chemical when touched or ingested by the slugs or snails manipulates the water balance of the pest.
+A molluscicide chemical, when touched or ingested by the slugs or snails, manipulates the water balance of the pest.

-There are two forms of chemical molluscicides, they include;
+There are two forms of chemical molluscicides they include;

 • Oxidizing molluscicides